guglxni/DevTrack/README.md

 This project provides a comprehensive API and demonstration web application for processing and analyzing developmental milestone assessments for Autism Spectrum Disorder (ASD) screening.
 The system supports question processing, keyword management, score recording, and response analysis to facilitate the assessment of developmental milestones in children.

+## Quick Start

+For a quick start guide on how to use the API and web interface, see our [API Quick Start Guide](API_README.md).

 ## Components

 The project consists of three main components: